Jbluehawke/ETWS/jobdescription.md

-Full Stack Web Developer
-ETWSystems Sdn Bhd - Malaysia
-ETWSystems Sdn Bhd is a start-up company backed by a multi-national group based in Australia.
-The group has been successful in IT, Marketing, Advertising and Food & Beverage.
+Handy Solutions Sdn Bhd is a start-up company, part of a multi-national group based in Australia.
+The group is established in IT, Marketing, Advertising and Hospitality.
 Handy Solutions is responsible for the mobile application development and systems that will be supporting the group throughout its operations on a larger scale.

 We are looking for an experienced/motivated full stack web developer to build a mobile application system.
 In this role you will be responsible for the all aspects and the full lifecycle of application development including but not limited to development, testing, deployment and support of the mobile application.